ris58h/youtube-chapters-in-player/README.md

-# YouTube Chapters in Player
+# YouTube Chapters In Player
 Web extension that shows YouTube chapters right in the player.

 https://ris58h.github.io/youtube-chapters-in-player/